dlite-tools/NLPiper/README.md

 - `CaseTokens`: lower or upper case all tokens.
 - `RemovePunctuation`: Remove punctuation from resulting tokens.
 - `RemoveStopWords`: Remove stop-words as tokens.
+- `Stemmer`: Get the stem from the tokens.
+- `SpellCheck`: Spell check the token, if given max distance will calculate the Levenshtein distance from the token with the suggested word and if lower the token is replaced by the suggestion else will keep the token.
+If no maximum distance is given if the word is not correctly spelt then will be replaced by an empty string.

 #### Document
 `Document` is a dataclass that contains all the information used during text preprocessing.